Newcastle and Gateshead Water Company: Early history

 In 1769 Ralph Lodge proposed taking over the Common Council's supply, but they did not give their full approval.
-Lodge developed a source of water at Coxlodge, around 3 mi north of the town, and came to an arrangement with the Council to build a reservoir on the Town Moor.
-He bought up Yarnold's works, so that there would not be two competing systems in the towns, and although there were complaints from the Council in 1785, with the Council threatening to obtain their own Act of Parliament to construct works if things did not improve, they did not pursue this course of action, and Lodge's works continued to operate until 1797, when they were taken over by an insurance company, the Newcastle Fire Office.
+Lodge developed a source of water at Coxlodge, around 3 mi north of the town, and came to an arrangement with the council to build a reservoir on the Town Moor.
+He bought up Yarnold's works, so that there would not be two competing systems in the towns, and although there were complaints from the council in 1785, with the council threatening to obtain their own act of Parliament to construct works if things did not improve, they did not pursue this course of action, and Lodge's works continued to operate until 1797, when they were taken over by an insurance company, the Newcastle Fire Office.
 They sunk a shaft at Coxlodge, to tap into flooded coal workings, and the water fed a new reservoir on Town Moor through a 10 in diameter pipe.
 They were supplying 75000 impgal per day, but the supply was only available for two days per week.

 1831 was a disastrous year for the Newcastle Fire Office, as some of their springs dried up and the shaft was damaged, requiring them to construct a new one.
 They used carts to distribute river water to customers while trying to resolve the situation, which led to an outbreak of cholera.
 Between December 1831 and March 1832, 306 people died of the disease in Newcastle and 234 in Gateshead.
 The link between the use of river water and the disease was not clearly understood at the time, and after the epidemic was over, the company proposed a scheme to filter river water on a permanent basis, but did not proceed with this option.

 Newcastle Subscription Water Company

 The Newcastle Subscription Water Company was first proposed in November 1832, at the same time as the Newcastle Fire Office were expressing their regrets at their difficulties.
 While the prospectus for the new company made much of service to the townspeople, the aims were clearly to break the monopoly of the Newcastle Fire Office and to make money for investors.
-There was some hostility between the two companies, and when a bill was put before Parliament, the Corporation found that they did not have the powers to allow the new company to open up the streets to lay water mains, as they had previously granted exclusive rights to do this to the old company.
+There was some hostility between the two companies, and when a bill was put before Parliament, the corporation found that they did not have the powers to allow the new company to open up the streets to lay water mains, as they had previously granted exclusive rights to do this to the old company.
 Petitions were presented both for and against the new company, and there were allegations that the Newcastle Fire Office withheld water for fire fighting if a building was not insured with them.
-The bill eventually became an Act of Parliament on 22 May 1834.
+The bill eventually became the Newcastle-upon-Tyne Water Act 1834 (4 & 5 Will.
+4. c. xviii) on 22 May 1834.